-- (a) The Agency shall be provided by the Community with an initial report on all nuclear material in facilities or parts thereof on the Facilities List which is subject to safeguards under this Agreement.
-The initial report shall be despatched to the Agency by the Community within thirty days of the last day of the calendar month in which this Agreement enters into force, and shall reflect the situation as at the last day of that month. - (b) When facilities or parts thereof are added or restored to the Facilities List, the Agency shall be provided by the Community with an initial report on the nuclear material therein subject to safeguards under this Agreement.
-Such report shall be despatched to the Agency by the Community within thirty days of the last day of the calendar month in which the facility or part thereof is added or restored to that List and shall reflect the situation as at the day on which it is added or restored. - (c) When any nuclear material becomes subject to safeguards under this Agreement as foreseen in Article 14, an inventory change report on such material shall be despatched to the Agency by the Community in accordance with Article 63(a).
+(a) The United Kingdom shall provide the Agency with an initial report on all nuclear material in facilities or parts thereof on the Facilities List which is subject to safeguards under this Agreement.
+The initial report shall be despatched to the Agency within thirty days of the last day of the calendar month in which this Agreement enters into force, and shall reflect the situation as at the last day of that month.

+- (b) When facilities or parts thereof are added or restored to the Facilities List, the United Kingdom shall provide the Agency with an initial report on the nuclear material therein subject to safeguards under this Agreement.
+Such reports shall be despatched to the Agency within thirty days of the last day of the calendar month in which the facility or part thereof is added or restored to that List and shall reflect the situation as at the day on which it is added or restored. - (c) When any nuclear material becomes subject to safeguards under this Agreement as foreseen in Article 14, an inventory change report on such material shall be despatched to the Agency in accordance with Article 61(a).

-The Community shall provide the Agency with the following accounting reports for each material balance area:
+The United Kingdom shall provide the Agency with the following accounting reports for each material balance area:

 - (a) inventory change reports showing all changes in the inventory of nuclear material.
-The reports shall be despatched as soon as possible and in any event within the time limits specified in the Subsidiary Arrangements; - (b) material balance reports showing the material balance based on a physical inventory of nuclear material actually present in the material balance area.
-The reports shall be despatched as soon as possible and in any event within the time limits specified in the Subsidiary Arrangements.
+The reports shall be despatched as soon as possible and in any event within thirty days after the end of the month in which the inventory changes occurred or were established; and - (b) material balance reports showing the material balance based on a physical inventory of nuclear material actually present in the material balance area.
+The reports shall be despatched as soon as possible and in any event within thirty days after the physical inventory has been taken.